zbMATHOpen/Update_Links/README.md

    csv-to-db
    ```

-   to use the csv files from the output of update-api --file and export the information from the files to the database.
+   to export the csv files from the output of `update-api --file`  to the database.